brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/Guide.DebuggingInAndroidStudio.md

 slug: guide/debugging-in-android-studio
 title: Debugging in Android Studio During Detox Tests
 sidebar_label: Debugging in Android Studio
+---

+## Debugging in Android Studio During Detox Tests

+> This flow is not standard and serves mostly for investigating weird crashes or
+> when contributing to Detox itself.\
 > **Don’t use it unless you have a good reason.**

 ### Setting Detox up as a compiling dependency